Battle of Powder River: Monuments

 In 1919, a historian named Walter M. Camp learned that while the four soldiers killed in the battle had been left on the field, no headstones had been erected.
-With help from Major H. R. Lemly and General Anson Mills (Mills had commanded the 1st Battalion, 3rd Cavalry at the Battle), headstones were prepared by the Quartermaster Corps and shipped by train to Arvada, Wyoming on the Powder River.
+With help from Major Henry R. Lemly and General Anson Mills (Mills had commanded the 1st Battalion, 3rd Cavalry at the Battle), headstones were prepared by the Quartermaster Corps and shipped by train to Arvada, Wyoming on the Powder River.

 In a January 1920 address by Camp to the Order of the Indian Wars in Washington, D.C., he stated that the headstones would "be placed on the battlefield next summer."
 Despite this, the headstones would remain in storage in Wyoming for another 14 years.

 In October 1933, Camp's 1920 address was reprinted in "Winners of the West," and came to the attention of D.C.
 Wilhelm of Gillette, Wyoming, who informed the writer that the headstones were still in storage.
 In early 1934, with help from the American Legion, Montana State Senator Frank T. Kelsey, and others, a stone and concrete monument embedded with the soldiers' headstones was placed on the Powder River Battlefield.
 The monument was dedicated on Memorial Day, May 30, 1934, and it still stands today.